-In this piece, Fortego Analyst Adnan Khan — who completed Offensive Security’s Advanced Web Attacks and Exploitation (AWAE) course and passed the Offensive Security Web Exploitation (OSWE) certification exam in November 2020 — answers some common questions on what CNO professionals should know going into the course and exam, including recommended skills, time management tips, and links to helpful resources.
+In this piece, Fortego Developer Adnan Khan — who completed Offensive Security’s Advanced Web Attacks and Exploitation (AWAE) course and passed the Offensive Security Web Exploitation (OSWE) certification exam in November 2020 — answers some common questions on what CNO professionals should know going into the course and exam, including recommended skills, time management tips, and links to helpful resources.

 Adnan also sat down for a 10-minute video Q&A that recaps the must-know info on the AWAE course and OSWE exam, and you can find it on Fortego U here.

 Where can I find all the information, including how to register, for Offensive Security’s AWAE course?

 The course overview and syllabus that Offensive Security provides on its website goes into the structure of the course materials pretty well, and it’s also where you can register.
 See the links below.

 What did the more recent version of the AWAE course have to offer compared to past versions?

 The course was updated in July of 2020, which added 50 percent more content to the course along with 3 custom challenge machines.